 Any information you give in your submission cannot be used as evidence against you in a criminal proceeding or a proceeding to impose a penalty.
 However, the information can be used against you in proceedings for a breach of the Working with Children Act 2005 (the Act), or a proceeding for providing false or misleading information in your submission.

 The department will consider your submission before making a final decision.

-If you do not pass the Check, you will be issued with a Negative Notice.
-A Negative Notice prohibits you from working with children even if you are supervised or qualify for an exemption.
+If the department determines that you pose a risk to the safety of children, you will fail the Check and be issued with a Negative Notice.
+A Negative Notice prohibits you from working with children, even if you qualify for an exemption.

 For more information go to Failing the Check.

 The department sends a copy of the Interim Negative Notice to the organisations that engage you in child-related work but does not disclose the reason the Interim Negative Notice was issued.
 By law, you must tell every organisation you are doing child-related work for that you have been given an Interim Negative Notice.

 Even if you remove any organisation/s from your records, the department has the power to notify these organisations that you have removed them.